Become a Board Member Candidate

 The Co-op Board meets monthly.
 Members are welcome at Board meetings.

-A brief summary of key issues from the January 25 Board meeting:
+Here’s a brief summary of key issues from the February Board meeting:

-Next Regular Board Meeting will be Wednesday, February 22, 2017 in the Culinary Learning Center at the Lebanon Co-op store.
-PLEASE NOTE THE NEW LOCATION!
+Next Regular Board Meeting will be Wednesday, March 22, 2017 in the Culinary Learning Center at the Lebanon Co-op store.

 Michael Bettmann, Vice President, Succession Planning Task Force Chair: Interventional Radiologist with a long academic career.
 He is an Emeritus Professor of Radiology at Wake Forest University School of Medicine, consults to the International Atomic Energy Agency on the use of diagnostic imaging, and is actively involved in clinical decision support with the American College of Radiology.
 In addition to the Co-op Board, he serves on various professional society committees as well as three other not-for-profit organization boards.
 He and his wife, Ellen, live in Etna, New Hampshire, they have three grown children and seven grandchildren.
 Term ends in 2017.